 The sprint planning meeting marks the beginning of the Sprint.
 During this meeting, the product owner and development team collaborate to define a set of goals for the Sprint and select the user stories or requirements that will be worked on during the Sprint.

 Once the Sprint begins, the development team works on the selected user stories, with frequent feedback from the product owner and other stakeholders.
 At the end of the Sprint, the team presents the completed work to the product owner and stakeholders during the Sprint review meeting.
-The team also holds a retrospective meeting to discuss the Sprint process and identify areas for improvement.

 The iterative nature of Sprints allows the development team to continuously deliver working software, respond to feedback, and adapt to changing requirements.
 This approach provides greater visibility into the progress of the project and helps the team to identify and address issues early in the development cycle.

-How do Sprints relate to Release Trains & Program Increments
+How Do Sprints Relate to Release Trains & Program Increments?

 Sprints, Release Trains, and Program Increments are all terms used in the Agile methodology, specifically in the Scaled Agile Framework (SAFe).